tjqadri101/DevilElevator/README.txt

  ******************/

 	We submitted an executable lab3.jar
-    We als submitted a zipped file including all the source files and test cases.
+    We also submitted a zipped file including all the source files and test cases.
 	README	// This file filled with the lab implementation details Elevator.input // You can submit a sample input and log file Elevator logs to output.txt.
 The output corresponds to the input file